The DomiDocs Guide to Volcano Eruption Preparedness

 According to an article published in the scientific journal, Terra Nova, there’s a possibility that volcanic eruptions are linked to the Earth’s rotation rate, which varies seasonally by speeding up during summer in the northern hemisphere and slowing down in winter.
 So while there may not be an exact season, scientists can predict impending volcanic activity ranging from days to weeks in advance.

-• upload a detailed home inventory list itemizing your home’s contents including receipts, photos, and videos of your home’s current condition
+• Create a detailed home inventory – Upload receipts, photos, and videos documenting your home’s condition and contents to ensure an accurate record for insurance purposes.

 In short, the CDC, Ready.gov, and the American Red Cross state you should do the following basics: